percona/percona-server-mongodb-operator/source/gke.rst

       deployment.apps/percona-server-mongodb-operator created

-5. The operator has been started, and you can create the Percona Distribution for MongoDB:
+5. The operator has been started, and you can create the Percona Server for MongoDB:

    .. code:: bash